praiseyu/day-by-day-client/README.md

 - **Daily Entries** Organize your journal by days, creating a comprehensive log of your travels.
 - **Customizable Styles** Personalize your entries with custom border colors, text colors, and border widths.
 - **Edit Entries** Quickly view and edit your entries to keep your journal up to date.
+- **Trip List** Displays a list of all your trips and their respective start and end dates.
+- **Trip Details** Shows the list of all the days on a trip and the entry status for each day so you can see which days you are missing entries for.

 ## Installation